 Translating research into tangible benefits

-Our team identifies opportunities that can lead to new drugs, vaccines and diagnostics, translating research into tangible benefits for the global community.
+Our researchers identify opportunities that can lead to new diagnostics, drugs and vaccines, translating research into tangible benefits for the global community.

 Translational research may lead to a better understanding of disease or identify new ways to treat, prevent or diagnose disease to enhance human health and wellbeing.
 This involves applying laboratory-based discoveries to clinical studies (bench to bedside) and can ultimately result in the production of a new treatment/diagnostic test which can be used in clinical and community settings.
 It can often take many years for a laboratory discovery to be tested and if found effective, applied into healthcare settings.
 From the laboratory bench to the patient’s bedside, translational outcomes are the ultimate goal of the Institute for Glycomics.
 With a track record of taking technologies to market and leadership focused on translational science, we have no doubt that we will be successful in discovering and developing the next generation of biomedical solutions.

 Critical to delivering blockbuster technologies are two key factors: